Serangoon Garden

 Serangoon Garden Estate is a residential estate in the Serangoon district of the North-East Region of Singapore.

 It is also commonly known as "Ang Sar Lee" (红砂厘) for historical reasons, referring to red zinc roofs of the houses in the estate.

 History

+Before the 1950s, the area that would become Serangoon Gardens was home to rubber plantations that would eventually be replaced by vegetable farms and flower gardens, leading to it being named as Serangoon Gardens.
 Serangoon Garden is one of the oldest estates on the island, and was built during the 1950s.
+It was developed by British private developer Steven Charles Macey, who originally set aside land to build a recreational sports club for the local residents, many of whom were British servicemen and their families.

 The estate was upgraded in 2001 as part of the Singapore Government's plan to improve the older private housing estates in Singapore.
 Open roadside drains were covered up.
 Streetlights and road signs were replaced, and the estate's parks were also upgraded.

 Serangoon Garden Circus was used as one of the locations for the country-wide millennium celebrations.

 Electoral boundaries

 Until 1988, Serangoon Gardens was a single seat constituency.
-When the Group Representative Constituency was introduced, Serangoon Gardens became part of the GRC.
+When the group representation constituency was introduced, Serangoon Gardens became part of the GRC.
 Since then, it has been part of the Aljunied GRC.